 The Support Services Bureau is led by Director Ryan Doyle.
-The bureau oversees the Emergency Management, Property & Evidence, and Records & Analysis Divisions.
+The bureau oversees Records & Analysis, Emergency Management, Property & Evidence, Strategic Planning, Compliance, and the University Fire Marshal.

 As part of the process for accreditation, the MSU Emergency Management Advisory Committee (EMAC) was created to coordinate the planning process.
 The EMAC Committee brings together stakeholders from across the institution.